 Biography of Per Kirkeby

-Per Kirkeby’s works have been exhibited at the Royal Museum of Fine Art, Copenhagen (1975); Stedelijk Van Abbemuseum, Eindhoven (1982); Michael Werner Gallery, London (2008); and Julius Werner Gallery, Berlin (2009).
-Likewise his works are held by leading public collections worldwide, including the Metropolitan Museum of Art, New York; the Tate Gallery, London and the Centre Pompidou, Paris.
-Notable awards include the Herbert-Boeckl-Preis award (2003); the Coutts Contemporary Art Foundation Award (1996); and the Henrik-Steffens-Award 1996.
-Kirkeby currently lives and works in Copenhagen, Laeso, and Arnasco.
+Per Kirkeby has been the subject of numerous exhibitions at major institutions worldwide.
+Solo shows of his work have been held at the Royal Museum of Fine Art in Copenhagen, Stedelijk Museum in Amsterdam, the Van Abbemuseum in Eindhoven, Michael Werner Gallery in London and Julius Werner Gallery, Berlin (2009).
+His works are held by leading public collections worldwide, including the Metropolitan Museum of Art in New York, the Tate Gallery in London and the Centre Pompidou in Paris.
+Per Kirkeby was also shown as part of documenta in 1982 and participated in four editions of the Venice Biennale.
+Notable awards he received include the Herbert-Boeckl-Preis award, the Coutts Contemporary Art Foundation Award, and the Henrik-Steffens-Award.